josephfusco/josephfusco.github.io/README.md

 # Development

-To start the server run `bundle exec jekyll serve --watch`.
+To start the server run `npm run dev`.

 JS and Sass is managed with Gulp.
 I find it a lot faster to compile using gulp rather than relying on jekyll to build.